ev3rnub/CSC203_Week_0/readme.md

 ## 11/08/2025
 * 1. Created Branch for this weeks assignment starbase13, specifically start, renamed for RP purposes to SunHome13.
 Enjoy :)
 * 2. Modified system prompt for starbase13 start.
 * 3. Modified Color theme.
+* 4. Added a local LLM class for a local ollama instance.
-* 4. Updated readme.md
+* 5. Updated readme.md